-By any chance, are you a bit of a couch potato?
+As a person with PCOS, have you discovered you're a bit of a couch potato?
 Or maybe just too busy to exercise or have to sit in front of a computer all day?

-Whatever your reason for not exercising, a sedentary life will make PCOS symptoms worse.
+Whatever your reason for not exercising, a sedentary life will make your symptoms worse.

 In part, it has to do with inflammation.